nz0001na/shell/README.md

 **************************************************************************************************************************

+## How to zip a direcotry in shell

+To zip a directory in a shell (Linux/Unix), you can use the zip command with the -r (recursive) option.
+This allows you to compress the directory and all its contents, including subdirectories and files.

+Command to Zip a Directory

+            zip -r archive_name.zip directory_name

+Explanation:

+zip: The command to create a zip archive.

+-r: Recursively includes all files and subdirectories in the specified directory.

+archive_name.zip: The name of the resulting zip file.

+directory_name: The directory you want to compress.

+Example:

+If you want to zip a directory named my_folder into a file called my_folder.zip:

+          zip -r my_folder.zip my_folder

+Including Hidden Files

+By default, hidden files (those starting with a dot, e.g., .hidden_file) are included when using the -r option.
+However, if you encounter issues with hidden files, you can enable them explicitly:

+             shopt -s dotglob  # Enable globbing for hidden files zip -r archive_name.zip directory_name

+Compress Multiple Directories

+You can compress multiple directories into a single zip file by listing them:

+          zip -r archive_name.zip dir1 dir2 dir3

+Exclude Specific Files or Directories

+To exclude certain files or directories while zipping, use the -x option:

+            zip -r archive_name.zip directory_name -x "excluded_file" "excluded_directory/*"

+Example:

+To exclude a file named example.txt and a subdirectory named temp:

+            zip -r my_folder.zip my_folder -x "example.txt" "temp/*"

+Verify the Zip File

+After creating the zip file, you can verify its contents using:

+            unzip -l archive_name.zip

+Notes

+The zip command is installed by default on most Linux systems.
+If it’s not installed, you can install it using your package manager:

+            On Debian/Ubuntu: sudo apt install zip

+            On Red Hat/CentOS: sudo yum install zip

+The resulting .zip file can be easily shared or extracted on any platform.

+This method is efficient for compressing directories and their contents into a single .zip file!

 ## How to remove a directory using bash

 To remove a directory using Bash, you can use either the rm or rmdir command, depending on whether the directory is empty or contains files.
 Here's how: